Seravat-Press/Feeding-Closet-kun/design.md

 With simple mechanics and a frantic pace, this game is marketed to semi-casual players who want a short, tense experience.
 Minor upgrades provide players with progression, while increased speeds over time ensure the challenge scales with them.

+## A Note on Documentation

+For 90% of this project's codebase, proper Godot 4 syntax was used for documentation comments.
+As such, scenes, classes, functions and variables should all have engine-generated documentation visible from within the Godot 4 editor.

+Check out our codebase on Github and look through the Documentation in the Godot 4 editor!

+For information about this process, check out this link: [Godot Comment Documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_documentation_comments.html)

 ---

 # Concept